 In measuring any multilayer stack, optical techniques such as spectral reflectance and ellipsometry require the thickness and optical constants (refractive index and k) of every layer in the stack to be either measured or accurately modeled.

 When that stack contains an ITO layer, it becomes more challenging to measure and model the other layers.
-This is because ITO has a unique spectral signal that generally dominates the other layers.
-The refractive index of the ITO layer must be measured accurately in order to then determine the thickness of the other material layers.
+This is because Indium Tin Oxide has a unique spectral signal that generally dominates the other layers.
+The refractive index of the ITO film layer must be measured accurately in order to then determine the thickness of the other material layers.

 In addition, an accurate refractive index measurement of the ITO layer is important to confirm that the compound used will deliver the right level of conductivity, or to verify the thickness of an ITO film that is built into display glass.